dxdydz/321/riverinegypt.md

 - If you have played two pieces to a river segment, you might be able to claim it.
 - You may only claim **one** river segment per turn, and you may only claim after playing a piece from your hand and before drawing a replacement piece.
 It does not need to be the river segment you just played a piece to.
 - For the purposes of claiming river segments, you are comparing the strength of the set of your three pieces (the two you've played + the river piece) against the strength of the set of your opponent's pieces (the ones they've played + the river piece) for that segment.
-- If you are able to prove that your opponent would be unable to produce a stronger set than the one you've played, you may claim that segment.
+- If you are able to prove that your opponent would be unable to produce a **stronger** set than the one you've played, you may claim that segment.
 - When you claim a segment, move the river piece (and its card) back behind your pieces, as though you are playing it as a third piece.
 This makes it clear that the segment is no longer in dispute.
-- The strength of a set of three pieces is determined by ... link here
+- The relative strength of three-piece sets is described in the section [Comparing Sets of Pieces](#comparing-sets-of-pieces)

 ### Draw Replacement Piece
 - Draw a piece to replace the one you played.
-It must be the same size.
+It must be the **same size**.
 - If there are no more pieces available of that size, you continue playing with a diminished hand size.

 ## Game End